RennyCode/Rennycode/README.md

 * I possess the ability to analyze the enemies data so we can point out their weaknesses 📈

-* I'm well prepared to build ML Models to test their might:snake:
+* I'm well prepared to build ML Models to test their might 🎰 🤖

 ### You wish to know of my battle experience?